kyraveprek/kyraveprek.github.io/_projects/1_project.md

 related_publications: false
 ---

 Walking across a busy crosswalk, you are able to get to the other side without running into anyone.
-It seems obvious that, if you're paying attention, you can easily avoid one other individual.
-You might even predict something about their future trajectory and pick a path early on.
-But how do you go about walking when your faced with many people, in a space where motion isn't so predictable.
+It seems obvious that, if you're paying attention, you can easily avoid one opposing individual.
+You might even quickly pick a path which guarantees no risk of collision.
+But how do you go about walking when your faced with many people and many potential collisions, in a space where motion isn't so predictable?

 To investigate this question, I've designed and run a series of behavioral experiments in virtual reality (VR).
 Participants freely walk in a 14x14m space ([The VENLab](https://sites.brown.edu/venlab/)) while weaving through crowds of walking avatars in their virtual environment.
-I test the observed behavior against simulations of a dynmaic vision-based model of collision avoidance behavior to probe the visual information to which humans respond.
+I test the observed behavior against simulations of a dynamic vision-based model of collision avoidance behavior to probe the visual information to which humans respond.

 Parts of this work have been presented and published in the following: